jstrimpel/lrrr/README.md

-## A command line utility for quickly creating LazoJS applications
+## A command line utility for creating LazoJS applications

 Open for discussion.
 Working document.
 This is an application generator NOT another package manager!